 Maine court puts decision barring Trump from the state's primary ballot on hold

-The Maine Superior Court has sent back the secretary of state's decision to remove Donald Trump from Maine's presidential primary ballot, based on a reading of a constitutional provision that bars insurrectionists from holding public office.
+A Maine court has sent back a decision to remove Donald Trump from the state's presidential primary ballot — a decision based on a reading of a constitutional provision that bars insurrectionists from holding public office.

-In a ruling Wednesday, the court says it's waiting on the U.S. Supreme Court to weigh in.
+In a ruling Wednesday, Kennebec County Superior Court Justice Michaela Murphy ordered the secretary of state to issue a new decision on Trump once the U.S. Supreme Court weighs in on a related case.

-Trump had appealed the decision by the Democratic secretary of state, Shenna Bellows, urging Maine courts to overturn her ruling.
-Bellows had suspended the effect of her decision, giving state courts the chance to hear an appeal.
+Trump had appealed the ruling by the Democratic secretary of state, Shenna Bellows, urging Maine courts to overturn her decision.
+Bellows had suspended the effect of her ruling, giving state courts the chance to hear an appeal.

 The matter is already at the nation's highest court.
 Prior to the decision in Maine, the Colorado Supreme Court barred Trump from that state's primary ballot, citing the same provision of the 14th Amendment.
 Trump appealed that Colorado ruling to the U.S. Supreme Court, which has agreed to hear the historic arguments on Feb.
 8.